-University of Puget Sound Security Services Campus Security and Fire Safety Annual Report October 1, 2017
+University of Puget Sound Annual Security Report October 1, 2018

-This annual report is to inform students, prospective students, faculty, and staff about Puget Sound security incidents, crime reporting procedures, and crime prevention programs and measures.
-It also includes information about campus fire safety and fire statistics.
+The Annual Security Report (as required by the Clery Act) is prepared by the Director of Security to inform students, prospective students, faculty, and staff about Puget Sound security incidents, crime reporting procedures and prevention measures, and university support programs.
+Statistical information is gathered from campus resources and law enforcement agencies as required.
+This report also includes information about fire safety and statistics.
+Crime and fire statistics are reported by calendar year.